 While the rowing machine offers low-impact workouts, over-use injuries are not uncommon.
 The most common rowing injury is a lower back strain, followed by knee pain.

-Taking things slowly if you are a newbie, and knowing how to use a rowing machine properly is equally important.
+Taking things slowly if you are a newbie and knowing how to use a rowing machine properly is equally important.
 The latter will also enable you to get the most benefits from your sessions.

-Mount the rower’s seat, place your feet on the footpads, and adjust the straps so that they hold your feet securely.
+Mount the rower’s seat, place your feet on the footpads and adjust the straps so that they hold your feet securely.

 Each stroke you will be taking involves four stages.
 These are known as the Catch, the Drive, the Finish, and the Recovery.

-To perform a complete stroke, first, bend your knees, then lean forward and securely grip the machine’s handles.
 Push down with your legs, making sure to keep your back flexed forward until your knees are almost straight.

 As you straighten your knees, lean back slightly, and begin bending your elbows, pulling the handles towards your chest.